 As Europe disintegrates into diferent political factions, Euroasia coheres into one single economic entity, shaped by conflict, which provides opportunities along the economic arteries of this mighty supercontinent, along the energy superhighways that are currently under construction.

-Kaplan, R 2018, The Return of Marco Polo’s World, Penguin Random House LLC, New York.
+Kaplan, R 2018, The Return of Marco Polo’s World, Random House, New York.